 ⇒ Dress properly for the interview.
 You should either wear formals or Indian when going for the interview.

 ⇒ Know the timings of the interview and reach before time.
-Getting late for the interview gives away the bad impression.
+Getting late for the interview gives away a bad impression.

 ⇒ Carry all the necessary things required and asked by you to carry like a resume, passport sized photographs.

-Preparing for Interview is a good practice as you are well prepared to answer the questions and also to answer some unexpected ones.
-If you prepare for your interview, you already have an idea what all can be asked, like the information given in the CVs, about the company, etc. and you answer the questions confidently.
+⇒ Preparing for an Interview is a good practice as then questions can be answered well.
+Also, it gives us an idea about the questions that will be asked.
+For example, the information given in the CVs, about the company, etc. and you answer the questions confidently.

-Interview Preparation helps you to score more over the others who are unprepared and thus you have a higher chance of being selected.
-As the interview is a communication process, preparation gives you the advantage to communicate confidently, freely and express yourself in the best possible manner.
+⇒ Interview Preparation helps to score more over the others.
+The interview is a communication process, preparation gives you the advantage to communicate a confident manner.
 These are the reasons which make interview preparation is a good practice.